mwb33/mwb33.github.io/_posts/2023-01-11-steganography.md

     decode(img)
 ```

-We need to love over every pixel in the file.
+We need to look over every pixel in the file.
 For every pixel, we read three bits in.
 We only get a character every 8 bits.
 This function takes our secret bit out of the pixel color and returns a character when one is reached.

 ```Python
 #When we read a bit we add it to the bit array.